Fort Myers, Florida: Sports

 The City of Palms Classic is an annual high school basketball tournament held in Fort Myers since 1973.
 By 2015, 120 players that had participated in the tournament had been named McDonald's All-Americans and 94 had been drafted into the NBA.

 The Florida Eels is a Tier III junior hockey program in the USPHL with two teams; one in the Premier Division and one in the Elite Division.
 Both teams have performed well in their regular season and playoffs, advancing to Nationals on multiple occasions.
 The Fort Myers Skatium is their home rink.

+JetBlue Park is the spring training home of the Boston Red Sox.
+During the summer, JetBlue Park is home of the Florida Complex League Red Sox, the Red Sox's rookie league team competing in the Florida Complex League.